A light-hearted look at Ladas in the Caucasus, their history and how they played a part in my teenage years

 I guess in a way, driving around the Caucasus in so many types of Lada was a kind of therapy for me.
 I was exorcising my Lada demons and it seemed to work.
 I no longer look over my shoulder to see who’s watching or start pacing up and down in a frantic manner at the thought of getting into a Lada anymore although I must admit, I’m glad I didn’t bump into anyone I knew and I still wouldn’t want to own one!

-For your viewing pleasure, here are some of the many Ladas we spotted during our time in the Caucasus.
+For your viewing pleasure, here are some of the many Ladas and other Soviet-era cars that we spotted during our time in the Caucasus.

 Beaten up Lada in Sighnaghi, Georgia

-This 4WD Lada in Shushi (Nagorno-Karabakh Republic) actually looks drivable
+This 4WD Lada in Shushi (Nagorno-Karabakh) definitely looks drivable

-Showroom Lada outside a garage near Mt Ararat, Armenia
+Showroom special outside a garage near Mt Ararat, Armenia

 Estate Lada in Sevan, Armenia